SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex4/README.md

     ![](./images/14_b.png)
     </kbd>

-11. Return to SAP HANA Cloud Central and click the Actions list for the DEMO_HANA_DB instance again.
+11. Return to SAP HANA Cloud Central and click the "..." under the Actions column for the DEMO_HANA_DB instance again.
 Now click on Open SQL Console menu item.
 SAP HANA Database Explorer opens up in a new tab, but this time with a SQL Console already opened.
     <kbd>
     ![](./images/34.png)
     </kbd>